 If you want to minimize WiFi connections, you can actually consider an extender that also has an ethernet port.
 That way, you can use a wired connection for devices like desktop computers or gaming consoles, extending the coverage over Ethernet.

-Now that you know how a WiFi extender works, you can get more out of your internet connection, avoid dead spots, and enjoy better coverage throughout your home.
+Now that you know how a WiFi extender works, you can get more out of your internet connection.
+You can also avoid dead spots and enjoy better coverage throughout your home.
 For more on getting and staying connected, check out these articles: